SnailText

 Where it worksInside Google Docs editor onlyGoogle Docs + every other text field on your computer

-HotkeyTools menu, then mic icon — multi-stepGlobal hotkey: Cmd+Shift+Space (Mac) / Ctrl+Shift+Space (Windows)
+HotkeyTools menu, then mic icon (multi-step)Global hotkey: Option+Space (Mac) / Ctrl+Space (Windows)

 Custom vocabularyNo user dictionaryDictionary for proper nouns + snippets (Pro)